-Ever wonder just how fresh those spices are sitting in your cupboard?
+Ever wonder just how fresh those food seasonings are sitting in your cupboard?
 If you're cooking with some spices bequeathed to you in your Grandma's will, you might as well be cooking with sawdust.

 Spices, like all organic material, are plagued by the law of entropy which, simply stated, means "everything breaks down."
 The trick is to find out how to slow down entropy in your spice drawer or rack.
 To do this, you must identify the three principle enemies of herbs and spices:

 Light - We all know that leaving fabric in direct sunlight will eventually fade and damage it.
 Light has the same effect on dried organic material, such as herbs and spices.